kz9/ctf-writeups/2015-polictf/README.md

     }
     ```

 OK, let's figure out how Complex is "good" then.
-I'll skip the math here, but suppose you have a byte represented by WXABCDYZ, where each alphabet represents a binary digit.
+I'll skip the math here.
+But suppose you have a byte represented by WXABCDYZ, where each alphabet represents a binary digit.
 Then after the "Complex" transformation, we get (B^C)(suchSubstitution[ABCD])ABCDBC.

 Tada~ now we just shrinked our keyspace by a half, instead of having 8 bits of entropy, we have 4 for each byte for the last 8 bytes.